-S1.
+SI.
 No. Preceding Financial Year.
-Amount transferred to Unspent CSR Account under section 135 (6) (in Rs.)
-Amount spent in the reporting Financial Year (in Rs.). specified to any fund edule VII as any.
-Date of transfer.
-Amount remaining tobe spent in succeeding financial years. (in Rs.)
+Amount transferred to Unspent CSR Account under section 135 (6) (in ₹) Amount spent in the reporting specified u ransferred to nder Schedul tion 135(6), if a Amount remaining to be spent in succeeding

+Financial Year (in ₹).
+Name of the Fund Amount (in Rs).
+Date of transfer. financial years. (in ₹)

-1. (0) (111 143.)
-143.)
+1.

-2. • NA 1 Į.
+2. NA

 3.

 TOTAL